AmeyaVS/yapsy/package/doc/index.rst

 .. _err: http://gbin.github.com/err/
 .. _nikola: http://nikola.ralsina.com.ar/

-Nowadays, the development is clearly motivated by such external projects and the enthusiast developpers who use the library.
+Nowadays, the development is clearly motivated by such external projects and the enthusiast developers who use the library.

 If you're interested in using yapsy, feel free to look into the following links: